nicktrem/Illusion-Island/README.md

 The code for the Illusion Island Video Game!

-Written using the p5.js JavaScript Library.
+Written using the p5.js JavaScript library.

 To play Illusion Island,  [click here.](https://editor.p5js.org/nicktrem/full/J25VuJNET)